Fiction and non-fiction

 You are going to be writing about what happens in it, so watch carefully.

-Write a paragraph (between five to eight sentences) about something you saw in the video as if it were in a non-fiction text.
+Write four sentences about things you saw in the video as if they were in a non-fiction text.

 Remember, non-fiction texts use facts so only use what you are told in the video.
 Don’t make anything up!